sifrr/sifrr/packages/browser/sifrr-dom/README.md

 A ~6KB DOM framework for creating web user interfaces using Custom Elements with state management, one way/two way data bindings etc.

+Sifrr-Dom is best of both worlds: write components in pure HTML, CSS, JS with ease-of-use of a full fledged JS framework.

 ## Size

 | Type                                         |                                                                                                                      Size                                                                                                                      |